 Responsible Official: Vice President of Human Resources and Vice President of Campus Services Administration

-Responsible University Office: HR Employment Office and Procurement Office
+Responsible University Office: HR Employment Office, Office for Diversity, Equity and Inclusive Engagement, and Procurement Office

 Revision History: 01/01/1995; 01/01/2005; 01/01/2005

 Related Legislation and University policies: Staff Employment Procedure; Relocating New Employees Procedure; Temporary Employment Procedure, Termination of Employment Policy